ethz-asl/zeromq_catkin/README.md

 catkin_zeromq
 =============

-A catkin wrapper for ZeroMQ
+A catkin wrapper for ZeroMQ: http://zeromq.org/